natalieparde/website/_includes/section__team.md

 ### Undergraduate

 If you are interested in working with me on a volunteer basis, for course credit, or for a capstone project, feel free to fill out the following form: [https://forms.gle/tUQDQtYbhL8t9g118](https://forms.gle/tUQDQtYbhL8t9g118).
 I enjoy working with undergrads and have worked with many on past or current research projects.
-Note that I require a minimum time commitment of 10 hours per week for all undergraduate researchers.
+Note that I require a minimum time commitment of 10 hours per week for all undergraduate researchers, and availability of these positions may be restricted depending on lab capacity to protect bandwidth for existing advisees.

 &nbsp;